Defined Benefit Plans "turbo charge" your retirement.

 Background: Tom and Barbara are in their 60s and own a successful real estate company.
 This year, a strong economy has resulted in substantial profitability.
 In addition, with the day-to-day management of their business, saving for retirement has not been a priority in the past.
 They are exploring alternatives to quickly save for retirement while being tax-efficient.
 Moreover, they are uncertain whether strong growth in their industry will continue, so they want to "front-load" their contributions.

 Background: Jessica is a business owner in her late 30s who provides educational products to parents.
 She has two employees to assist her.
 Her business has experienced steady growth over the last several years, and she wants to manage her tax liability and make retirement contributions in excess of other retirement limits.
 In addition, she would like to provide meaningful benefits to her employees, while allocating the lion's share of benefits towards herself, as the owner.

 Background: An established medical practice is owned by several physicians, all with distinct retirement horizons.
 The physicians have significant incomes and need a way to shelter a portion of their earnings from high taxes, while funding towards the maximum Defined Benefit value of $3.2 million per owner.
 Because each physician has a different length of time to retirement, they need a way to customize the allocation to each owner.
 Additionally, the owners only want to provide a minimal benefit to their employees, while complying with applicable regulations.

-Solution: A Cash Balance Defined Benefit Plan along with a 401(k) Profit Sharing Plan most easily allows for targeted allocations to each owner.
+Solution: In this defined benefit plan example, a Cash Balance Defined Benefit Plan along with a 401(k) Profit Sharing Plan most easily allows for targeted allocations to each owner.
 In addition, since the retirement benefit is expressed as an account balance, it is easier for owners to understand.
 Under this arrangement, a deductible contribution of over $700,000 is possible with about 94% of the contribution allocated to the physician owners.
 Click here to see more detail.